kafka, kraft, consensus, architecture, metadata-management

 Simplified Architecture: A KRaft cluster is just Kafka.
 No separate ZooKeeper ensemble to deploy, configure, monitor, or upgrade.
 This reduces infrastructure footprint and operational overhead.
 For development environments, you can run a single-node Kafka cluster without any external dependencies.

-Improved Scalability: KRaft supports clusters with millions of partitions—far beyond what was practical with ZooKeeper.
+Improved Scalability: KRaft supports clusters with millions of partitions, far beyond what was practical with ZooKeeper.
 The metadata log scales horizontally, and metadata propagation is faster and more efficient.
+For guidance on planning large-scale deployments, see Kafka Capacity Planning.

 Better Observability: Since metadata is stored in a Kafka topic, you can use standard Kafka tools to inspect, monitor, and even replay metadata changes.
-Streaming management platforms can visualize the metadata topic, making it easier to understand cluster state and troubleshoot issues.
+Modern platforms like Conduktor provide specialized KRaft monitoring capabilities, including metadata topic visualization, controller health tracking, and quorum status monitoring, making it easier to understand cluster state and troubleshoot issues.

 Migration Considerations